 Sometimes, performances can go wildly strange. “(At) the Spirit Club one night, I got pretty excited during a performance there and being that I had a wireless guitar setup, I flew off the elevated stage and into the crowd.
 Except that I forgot that they had their stage monitors mounted on the ceiling.
 I was violently reminded of that hard fact as my forehead smacked the corner of one immediately after leaping upward.
 The momentum of my lower body continued its upward arc until I was out over the crowd and exactly horizontal to the floor, at which point I dropped like a stone, eight to ten feet down.
 Amazingly, I was totally unharmed by the fall and actually continued to play throughout the incident, finishing the song and returning to the stage.
 I was feeling pretty rock star about playing it all off, until some guy yelled out 'How's your head?' followed by about one and a half minutes of the loudest roomful of laughter one could ever imagine.”

-A solo album -- 2007's Sotto Voice -- features guest players Bill Ray (drums), Jerry Rig (upright bass), Peter Bolland (lap steel & electric guitars, and dobro on the bonus track "Ophelia"), Erica Mantone (backing vocals), Simeon Flick (classical guitar solo on "Envy"), Scott Wilson (bass and backing vocals), Marcia Claire (bass and backing vocals), Drew Andrews (12-string guitar), Wayne Preis (guitar solo on "Acquiesce"), Dylan Ankney (slide guitar), Cathryn Beeks, Michael Tiernan, Barbra Nesbitt, and Patti Zlaket.
+A solo album -- 2007's Sotto Voce -- features guest players Bill Ray (drums), Jerry Rig (upright bass), Peter Bolland (lap steel & electric guitars, and dobro on the bonus track "Ophelia"), Erica Mantone (backing vocals), Simeon Flick (classical guitar solo on "Envy"), Scott Wilson (bass and backing vocals), Marcia Claire (bass and backing vocals), Drew Andrews (12-string guitar), Wayne Preis (guitar solo on "Acquiesce"), Dylan Ankney (slide guitar), Cathryn Beeks, Michael Tiernan, Barbra Nesbitt, and Patti Zlaket.

 Seaholm occasionally performs with Allied Gardens, a trio featuring him with Michael Tiernan and Peter Bolland.
 Their album Allied Gardens was released in 2009.

 In 2009, Seaholm met his future wife Brooke Mackintosh, and the duo began performing and recording together as Seaholm Mackintosh.
 Their debut full-length Monarchs was released in June 2012.
+After moving out of town for a short while, he returned to San Diego in July 2015 and played a record release show for his tenth solo album The Sexy at Java Joe's on July 24.